 POST /login HTTP/1.1

 In some cases, you can submit form data using the HTTP GET method.
-The form data is passed to the server as a series of name/value URL parameters, , and you are limited to the maximum length of the URL.
-For browsers the limit is around 2000 characters (browser dependent) for C#/.NET code, there is no such limit, but your server may have its own limits.
+The form data is passed to the server as a series of name/value URL parameters, and you are limited to the maximum length of the URL.
+For browsers, the limit is around 2000 characters (browser dependent) for the C#/.NET code, there is no such limit, but your server may have its limitations.
 For example, the maximum length of an Apache URL is 8177 characters.
-Submitting HTML forms using the HTTP GET method is less secure because you are passing data in URL parameters.
+Submitting HTML forms using the HTTP GET method is less secure because you pass URL parameters data.

 Example of Sending an HTML Form using HTTP GET Method